polterguy/lizzie/README.md

         // Some inline Lizzie code
         var code = @"

-// Setting the "foo" variable to 57. var(@foo, 57)
+// Declaring the "foo" variable and initializing it to 57. var(@foo, 57)

 // Adding 10 to "foo".